Understand your company's position and learn more about the options available

 It is not always necessary to use liquidation in order to close an unwanted company.
 In some instances a business may be able to be closed through an informal process which does not require the involvement of an insolvency practitioner.

 This way of closing a company is known as company strike off, and is achieved by submitting a DS01 form and paying the applicable fee.
 This form must be signed by a majority of the company’s directors, each confirming they are in agreement that the company should be struck off.
 A copy of the DS01 should also be sent to any interested parties such as HMRC, creditors, employees of the business, and other company members.
+The company must have ceased trading at least three months prior to a DS01 strike off application.

 The process is as follows: